mkloubert/nativescript-toolbox/README.md

 import Toolbox = require('nativescript-toolbox');
 ```

-The module provides the following function that are short hands for the included sub module:
+The module provides the following function that are short hands for the included sub modules:

 | Name | Description |
 | ---- | --------- |